 "Affghanistan differs little from its neighbouring countries, or boundaries.
 From Shawl to Cabool is a series of valleys, surrounded by mountains, or hills, chiefly desert, and rather thinly peopled, or totally without inhabitants.
 Some few exceptions may be found, as in those of Kandahar, especially Cabool.
-But the beauty of those favoured spots lies more, I believe, in the contrast than in the reality: our feelings, rather than our judgments, transform what elsewhere might be but commonplace into Paradise itself.
-Such it is that Cabool appears to me and all of use its fruits and climate are certainly delicious; sheets of cultivation, streams of water, even rivers, and, above all, trees and shrubs-which we have not seen scarcely one of since leaving India-refresh, delight, and surprise us too.
+But the beauty of those favoured spots lies more, I believe, in the contrast than in the reality : our feelings, rather than our judgments, transform what elsewhere might be but commonplace into Paradise itself.
+Such it is that Cabool appears to me and all of us; its fruits and climate are certainly delicious; sheets of cultivation, streams of water, even rivers, and, above all, trees and shrubs-which we have not seen scarcely one of since leaving India-refresh, delight, and surprise us too.
 All those fruits which are considered peculiar to our climate are here larger and finer than I have ever seen; and musk melons, which surpass the world, are in abundance and profusion.
-Even pomegranates. although a tropical fruit, are seen in piles beside the fruits of Europe; and in the shops, which are very tastefully laid out, are disposed large blocks of ice, and pails of snow, to cool the sherbets and lemonades all indulge in.
+Even pomegranates, although a tropical fruit, are seen in piles beside the fruits of Europe; and in the shops, which are very tastefully laid out, are disposed large blocks of ice, and pails of snow, to cool the sherbets and lemonades all indulge in.
 Let me not forget that cherries, strawberries, and green gages abound, that would not be despised in our own dear home.
 The animals, also, are very fine-be they of whatever description.
 The men are striking and handsome; large, fine, noble features and limbs, and their costume extremely picturesque.
 Many of these people are fair as ourselves; and blue eyes and light hair are not unusual among them, and they have the same bloom on their cheeks as we see among our peasantry.
-Their horses are very superior: and no picture can be more imposing than these Affghans mounted and armed-as they are to the teeth with costly matchlocks, spears, shields, pistols, and sabres.
-Among these troops, the Kuzzilbashes, or

-^{} The Kuzzilbashes are a clan, chiefly of soldiers, who were imported from Persia, by Nadir Shah, and are of that colony of Toorks which now predominate in Persia.
-They chiefly inhabit the more western towns of Affghanistan, and generally live apart from the rest of the inhabitants, with whom they hold little intercourse.
+Their horses are very superior; and no picture can be more imposing than these Affghans mounted and armed-as they are to the teeth with costly matchlocks, spears, shields, pistols, and sabres.
+Among these troops, the Kuzzilbashes, or inhabit the more western towns of Affghanistan, and generally live apart from the rest of the inhabitants, with whom they hold little intercourse.
 Elphinstone describes them as being lively and ingenious, but false, designing, and cruel.
-The Kuszilbashes form the King's body-guard, and constitute an important division of the Affghan armies.
-The following anecdote strikingly exhibits one trait in their character:-
+The Kuzzilbashes form the King's body-guard, and constitute an important division of the Affghan armies.
+The following anecdote strikingly exhibits one trait in their character :---

-Persian Royal Guard, are most distinguished: these are called so from the black Astrakhan lambskin caps, with red tops or bags, they wear.
+The Kuzzilbashes are a clan, chiefly of soldiers, who were imported from Persia, by Nadir Shah, and are of that colony of Toorks which now predominate in Persia.
+They chiefly Persian Royal Guard, are most distinguished: these are called so from the black Astrakhan lambskin caps, with red tops or bags, they wear.